|Class Teacher||Mrs Day|

 These themes have been chosen to ensure that there is opportunity to cover all areas of the Early Years Foundation Stage (EYFS).
 These include:

-Although specific areas of the curriculum have been highlighted we plan for all of the areas to enable children to experience a variety of play-based activities during their time in Reception.
+We plan for all of the areas to enable children to experience a variety of play-based activities during their time in Reception.

 In Reception, our dedicated teachers encourage and promote ‘active’ learning throughout all the areas of the Foundation Stage Curriculum, celebrating each child’s achievements and preparing them for a smooth and happy transition into Key Stage 1.
 The children’s learning often follows their interests and what enthuses them.
 We tailor each cohort's planning to the children’s individuals needs and requirements.
 We stream our phonics teaching to ensure the children are receiving the best possible start to their education.